 History

 Vereniging Hawaasa Oromo Nederland is a non-profit organization with a mission of bringing Oromos in the Netherlands together.
 It works to empower, educate and also help members with integration.
 The association works to promote Oromo culture and identity in the Netherlands.
-Besides, it advocates for the rights of Oromo people in Ethiopia.
-The association has currently over 500 members.
+Besides, it advocates for the rights of the Oromo people in Ethiopia.
+The association currently has over 500 members.

 Our Vision